XinHong2021/a2-template/README.md

     * Note that a tag is **NOT** a branch, so do not just create a branch called "submission" as that will not amount to tagging.
     * Note that a tag is **NOT** a commit message, so please make sure you can find it in your repo page -> tags
     * It is **case-sensitive**.
+    * The staff will use your last record with tag `submission` to mark your assignment along with your self evaluation.